ctfs/write-ups-2014/31c3-ctf-2014/signals/radio-heat/README.md

 **Solves:** 1
 **Description:**

 > We scratched this file from a harddrive that fell from a Gnu.
-It may contain a secret...
-[FILE] (https://31c3ctf.aachen.ccc.de/uploads/radio_heat_29f5ae02d08c6b204.tar.gz)
+It may contain a secret… [`radio_heat_29f5ae02d08c6b204.tar.gz` (158.9 MB)](https://mega.co.nz/#!3kJxSIYR!0ybJfl8lRgWLBZegwhZmSDh20x6j35I87uzq1LMrovM)

 ## Write-up